Eliminating Pollen from Your Apartment

 If you typically shower in the morning, changing your routine will take some adjusting, because you should wash your hair before bed.
 Otherwise, you’ll breathe in allergens while you sleep since pollen can be transmitted from your hair to your pillow.
 You also need to change your pillowcase regularly, particularly if your allergies are specifically sensitive.

 Most people don’t realize shower curtains are in the perfect location for growing mold, so they need to be washed each month.
 After every shower, dry the curtain by shutting it completely.
 It’s also a good habit to run the exhaust fan when you shower, because the high humidity caused by steam provides the ideal environment for mold to produce.

 The habits of your pets can play a huge role in eliminating pollen from your home.
 Keep your cats indoors so less allergens are tracked into the home.
 When dogs return from outside, pollen attaches to their fur, so it’s important to groom them regularly.
 Create a brushing zone close to your front door, and vacuum up the bits that fall onto the floor.

 If your pets do have allergic reactions to pollen, this article on how to help your pets with pollen allergies from CNN could be a big help.

 Clean Your Apartment

-Clean apartments are practically pollen-free apartments.
-If allergy symptoms are a big problem for you, invest in a face mask for protection while cleaning and a vacuum cleaner with a HEPA filter to capture heavy pet dander, pollen and dust mites.
-Keep your kitchen trash and clutter-free to avoid attracting cockroaches, because their droppings are one of the most dominant allergens found in homes.
+Clean apartments are mostly pollen-free apartments.
+If you suffer from allergies, invest in a face mask for protection while outside or cleaning the home.
+Keep your kitchen trash- and clutter-free to avoid attracting cockroaches, since their droppings are one of the most dominant allergens found in homes.